Penitencia Creek station

-Penitencia Creek station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
+Penitencia Creek station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in the median of North Capitol Avenue, just south of Penitencia Creek Road in San Jose, California.
 This station is served by VTA's Orange Line.

 The station was opened on June 24, 2004, as part of VTA's Capitol light rail extension.

-Service

-Location

-Penitencia Creek station is located in the median of North Capitol Avenue, just south of Penitencia Creek Road in San Jose, California.